 Posting Responses

 Interaction between students is an important part of this course and requires prompt postings and responses.
-In an attempt to be efficient with our time and considerate of everyone’s schedules—beyond the requirements of this course—we will operate under a consistent time structure for posting assignments and responses to online discussions.
+To be efficient with our time and considerate of everyone’s schedules—beyond the requirements of this course—we will operate under a consistent time structure for posting assignments and responses to online discussions.

 Course Structure